AI @ Home Depot

 2024 Q3

-Home Depot leverages AI-powered tools for enhanced customer experience via quick, personalized project support and introduces a RAG-based generative AI model to assist call center staff with response generation.
+Home Depot enhanced customer experience with AI-powered in-store expertise and digital tools, including a DIY generative AI model to assist staff responses.

 2024 Q2

-- Procurement Magazine: How Google Cloud is Enhancing The Home Depot's Supply Chain
+- Procurement Magazine: How Google Cloud is Enhancing The Home Depot's Inventory Operations

 - AI Expert Network: Case Study: The Home Depot's AI Journey with Google Cloud